SharePoint: Search and AI

-Custom web applications (SharePoint Server edition)
+Custom web applications

-Historically, SharePoint's Server Edition's custom development capabilities provided an additional layer of services that allowed for rapid prototyping of integrated (typically line-of-business) web applications.
-SharePoint provided developers with integration into corporate directories and data sources through standards such as REST/OData/OAuth.
-Enterprise application developers used SharePoint's security and information management capabilities across a variety of development platforms and scenarios.
+SharePoint sites can host custom web applications built on the SharePoint Framework (SPFx), typically as React components written in TypeScript.
+The component renders in the SharePoint page and consumes Microsoft Graph for tenant data.
+Server-side logic is hosted separately, typically as an Azure Function consuming other Azure Services, with user authentication passed through a token issued by Microsoft Entra ID.
+SharePoint sites and lists are commonly used as low-code data stores for these applications, with Power Apps and Power Automate providing forms and process orchestration.

+On SharePoint Server, customisation historically used the on-premises Add-in model and full-trust farm solutions for similar scenarios; these are covered under developing on SharePoint Server.

 Configuration, integration, and customization

 Web-based configuration

 SharePoint is primarily configured through a web browser.
 Capabilities for the management of a SharePoint site are "security trimmed", meaning that editing capabilities simply appear in place when permissions are granted.
-A "Site Collection Administrator" has the highest level of permission to manage an individual SharePoint sites.
+A "Site Collection Administrator" has the highest level of permission to manage individual SharePoint sites.

 Admin Center

 An administration center for configuring organisation-wide settings is usually available to SharePoint Administrators, who are responsible for managing the underlying infrastructure.

 In the cloud, this is called the "SharePoint Admin Center".
 Features include: